-a) Throughout any Competition, a maximum of two drivers may drive one and the same car (except as provided for in b) below)
+Throughout any Competition no fewer and no more than two Drivers may drive one and the same car (except as provided for in article 13.2(e)

-Drivers must be designated as Driver 1 and Driver 2 before the end of the administrative checks.
-After this point, no changes may be made to the driver order without the approval of the Stewards.
+For each car, the Team Manager of each Team must designate the starting Driver for each race at the latest two hours before the start of free practice (unless otherwise specified on the Official Timetable).
+After this point, no changes may be made to the Driver order without the approval of the Stewards.